"Success is the ability to go from one failure to another with no loss of enthusiasm." - Sir Winston Churchill

 More and more research is coming out that shows in school, work, and in life, intelligence is no longer the greatest predictor of success.
 It’s grit and character – the ability to push through adversity, challenges, and setbacks to find a new solution or path to success.

-Angela Duckworth, Psychology Professor at University of Pennsylvania, has found through her research that:
+Angela Duckworth, a Psychology Professor at University of Pennsylvania, has found through her research that:

 She also discovered that: